-You can upgrade to paid plans from this section.
+You can upgrade to paid plans (opens new window) from this section.

 If you've already upgraded, you'll see an option to Manage Subscription here, which directs you to your personal Stripe portal.
 Here, you can change your payment method, review the details of previous invoices, and more.

-Invocations are Pipedream's billable unit, and free users are limited on the number of daily invocations they can run.
-The Usage section displays a chart of the daily invocations across a historical range of time to provide insight into your usage patterns.
+Credits are Pipedream's billable unit, and users on the free tier are limited on the number of daily free credits allocated.
+The Usage section displays a chart of the daily credits across a historical range of time to provide insight into your usage patterns.

-Hover over a specific column in the chart to see the number of invocations run for that specific day:
+Hover over a specific column in the chart to see the number of credits run for that specific day:

-Click on a specific column to see invocations for that day, broken out by workflow / source:
+Click on a specific column to see credits for that day, broken out by workflow / source: